-- 1. What is the purpose of the bird shelter? - 2.
-What shape and size will the shelter be? - 3.
-How will the birds get inside? - 4.
-What are the best materials to make the shelter from? - 5.
-Will there be a place to provide the birds with food and water?
+1. What is the purpose of the bird shelter?
+2. What shape and size will the shelter be?
+3. How will the birds get inside?
+4. What are the best materials to make the shelter from?
+5. Will there be a place to provide the birds with food and water?
+Vhen we design something there are some things that the product

 When we design something there are some things that the product or structure you are making need to do or some things that it cannot do.
 We call these specifications (what it must do) and constraints (what it cannot do).
 We need to show the specifications or things that your product must do or have before we start to design or make it.
 You have to make a list of all the specifications otherwise you might not make your product in the proper way.